Moduli spaces of (G,h)-constellations: Outlook

-Further, we want to know: \begin{ques} Is the map $\eta\colon\Mth \to X \red G$ or its restriction to a smooth connected component a resolution of singulaties?
+Further, we want to know: \begin{ques} Assume $h(\rho_0) = 1$.
+Is the map $\eta\colon\Mth \to X \red G$ or its restriction to a smooth connected component a resolution of singularities?
 If this is the case and if $X \red G$ is a symplectic variety, is $\eta$ even a symplectic resolution? \end{ques}

 Conversely, inspired by the situation for finite $G$ examined in \cite{CI:2004}, we can ask: \begin{ques} \begin{enumerate} \item Is every crepant resolution of singularities of $X \red G$ a component of some moduli space of $\theta$--stable $(G,h)$--constellations $\sMth$ for an appropriate choice of $\theta$? \item What is the relation between the spaces $\sMth$ for different choices of $\theta$?
-For example, is there a chamber structure in the space $\ratQ^{\Irr G}$ such that for $\theta$ in any chamber and $\theta'$ in an adjacent wall there is a map $M_{\theta'}(X) \to \sMth$ and for every wall--crossing the involved moduli spaces are related by a flop? \item Is there a distinguished choice of $\theta$ so that $\sMth$ dominates any other $M_{\theta'}(X)$?
-Are there minimal choices which give symplectic resolutions? \end{enumerate} \end{ques}
+For example, is there a chamber structure in the space $\ratQ^{\Irr G}$ such that if $\theta'$ is in an adjacent wall of the chamber of $\theta$, then there exists a morphism $\sMth \to M_{\theta'}(X)$? \end{enumerate} \end{ques}

 In particular, consider the action of $Sl_2$ on $(\kxC^2)^{\oplus 6}$ and its restriction to the zero fibre $\mu^{-1}(0)$ of the moment map.
 In \cite{Bec:2010} we determined the symplectic variety $\mu^{-1}(0) \red Sl_2$ to be a nilpotent orbit closure and we found two symplectic resolutions of singularities, namely the cotangent bundle $T^*\prP^3$ and its dual $(T^*\prP^3)^*$.
 In \cite{Bec:2011} we showed that these are dominated by a non--symplectic resolution, given by an invariant Hilbert scheme: